SoftBank clinches deal to take over WeWork: sources

 While WeWork employees now face the prospect of thousands of layoffs, Neumann has secured a $685 million side deal with SoftBank to step down from the board of WeWork’s owner, The We Company, the sources said.

 Neumann faced margins calls on his personal borrowings against WeWork’s private stock as a result of the collapse of the company’s valuation.
-SoftBank has agreed to give him $500 million to refinance his personal loans, as well as pay him a $185 million consulting fee, one of the sources said.
+SoftBank has agreed to extend to him a $500 million loan to a credit line from JPMorgan Chase & Co (JPM.N), as well as pay him a $185 million fee for a four-year assignment as a consultant to WeWork, one of the sources said.

+Neumann had drawn down on $395 million on JPMorgan’s credit line, another of the sources added.
+Under the terms of the deal with SoftBank, he must use the proceeds of selling his stock to first repay the loan extended to him by SoftBank, according to the source.

+Even though he will give up his board seat, Neumann will get two representatives on WeWork’s board, according to one of the sources.

 Reuters first reported on Monday that Neumann was negotiating stepping down from the board and would serve as an adviser.

+“Adam is a visionary who has created an impactful company which has transformed the way many people work, live and think.
+We think he deserved to take some money off the table for his contribution to the company,” said All Blue Capital managing partner Matt Novak.
+He declined to say how big his firm’s stake in WeWork is.

+WeWork did not immediately respond to requests for comment, while SoftBank and a spokewoman for Neumann declined to comment.

 SoftBank will provide $5 billion in new money to WeWork in the form of debt, the sources said.
-WeWork picked SoftBank’s offer over an alternative $5 billion debt package submitted on Monday by JPMorgan Chase & Co (JPM.N), the sources added.
+WeWork picked SoftBank’s offer over an alternative $5 billion debt package submitted on Monday by JPMorgan, the sources said.

 SoftBank will also accelerate a previous $1.5 billion equity commitment to WeWork in the form of warrants that are due in April, the sources said.

-SoftBank will additionally launch a tender offer for up to $3 billion to acquire WeWork shares from existing investors and employees, the sources said.
-Neumann’s ability to tender his shares will be capped at $970 million, one of the sources added.
+SoftBank will additionally launch a tender offer for up to $3 billion to acquire WeWork shares from existing investors and employees, the sources added.
+Neumann’s ability to tender his shares will be capped at $970 million, one of the sources said.
 He currently owns a little over a fifth of WeWork, and is expected to retain a stake.

 Based on the outcome of the tender offer, SoftBank could own between 60% and 80% of WeWork but will seek to avoid consolidating the company on its books, one of the sources added.
 SoftBank and its first $100 billion Vision Fund already own about a third of WeWork through previous investments totaling $10.6 billion.